The Best All-You-Can-Eat Buffet in Every State

 New York: The Door

 NYC is probably one of the only places outside of the Caribbean that can say it has an “elegant Jamaican buffet.”
 But one trip to The Door in NYC’s Queens borough and you’ll definitely be wishing your hometown had one too.
 Spend a couple of hours noshing on exotic island fare like jerk chicken, curried goat, and fried plantains.
 Then wash it all down with sorrel, a sour raspberry drink made from hibiscus flowers.
-Learn the surprising foods you didn’t know were actually American.

 North Carolina: Casey’s Buffet